-We get thousands of pageviews a day from people looking for reliable roofing information, so writing an article for Roof Online is a good way to show off your expertise and let people know who you are (professionally, that is).
+Thousands of visitors a day come to Roof Online looking for reliable roofing information, so writing an article for our website is a good way to show off your expertise and let people know who you are (professionally, that is).

 Experts Only, Please

 Visitors to the site are looking for accurate, expert information about all aspects of roofs and roofing (and other building envelope topics).